SanjayBukka/SanjayBukka/README.md

 - 🛠️ Skilled in backend engineering (**Flask, FastAPI, REST APIs**) and cloud deployment (**GCP**)
 - 📖 **2x Patent Holder** and **Book Chapter Author (Taylor & Francis)**
 - 🏆 RunnerUps Recognized in **national hackathons** for AI-driven innovations
-- 🏆 Winner in DigiTech Hackathon a Mini 6hours Hackathon
 - 🚀 Mission-driven to solve real-world problems using AI responsibly

 ---